 Perhaps the greater Copernican revolution is in a sense still incomplete, still unfolding.
 Perhaps a long-hidden form of anthropocentric bias, increasingly destructive in its consequences, can now at last be recognized, thus opening up the possibility of a richer, more complex, more authentic relationship between the human being and the cosmos.

-Richard Tarnas's Website Physicalism: A False View of the World Planetary Aspects and Transits Home Page
+Richard Tarnas's Website Physicalism: A False View of the World Planetary Aspects Home Page